Microsoft’s Active Directory (AD) remains one of the world’s premier directory services for organizations of all industries and sizes.

 Leveraging AD as an Identity Provider, HelloID grants single sign-on access to verified users who have authenticated into your organization’s network with their AD credentials.
 Authenticated users gain access to all of their necessary resources within HelloID without additional login steps (unless additional multifactor authentication has been enabled).

-When AD passwords approach expiry, users receive a notification that they must change it during their next logon.
+When AD passwords approach expiry, users receive a notification that they must change it during their next login.
 Additionally, HelloID provides a reset capability delegated to a user’s manager.
-The connector synchronizes the new credentials with AD.
+Finally, the connector synchronizes the new credentials with AD.